HavenDV/Mvvm.Navigation/README.md

 ## 🔥Features🔥
 - Uses DI to resolve your view from view model.
 - Generates an extension method for you with all your Views and ViewModels to register them in DI.
-- Supports automatic mapping between View and ViewModel based on a global attribute
+- Supports automatic mapping between View and ViewModel based on a global attribute.
-- Allows case-by-case, attribute-based control for Views
+- Allows case-by-case, attribute-based control for Views.
 - Does not contain custom controls, everything happens based on the attached dependency property and does not limit the user.
-- Allows forward/backward navigation like in Chrome
+- Allows forward/backward navigation like in Chrome.
+- Allows you to receive activation/deactivation events - just implement IActivatableViewModel for your ViewModel.

 ## Usage
 Add `.AddMvvmNavigation()` call to your Host builder or `IServiceCollection`: